Utah Gender Wage Gap

 By encouraging women to have children and be mothers, the Church could put Latter-day Saint women at a disadvantage in the workplace, as raising children directly impacts career progression.[27]
 This may contribute to existing discrimination in the workplace.[28]

-However, according to research from Pew, American parents find almost twice as much meaning from child-care experiences than in employment.[29]
-And for women, over half of working moms reported they would rather stay home, and over half of stay-at-home moms reported that their desire to raise children is a "major reason" for not working.[30]
+However, according to research from Pew Research Center, American parents find almost twice as much meaning in childcare experiences than they do in employment.[34]
+Looking at women specifically, over half of all working moms reported they would rather stay home, and over half of stay-at-home moms reported that their desire to raise children was a "major reason" for not working.[35]

 Are there any official statements or policies from the Church about fair wages for women?